Horizon Fellows Program FAQs

 Where in the application can I address my eligibility and/or interest in the Horizon Fellows Program?

-If you answer 'yes' to the "Are you interested in being considered for the Horizon Fellows Program?"
-You will then be prompted to briefly explain why you are interested in being considered for the Horizon Fellows Program.
-[500 words max]
+If you answer "yes" to the “Are you interested in being considered for the Horizon Fellows Program?”, you will then be prompted to briefly explain why you are interested in being considered for the Horizon Fellows Program [500 words max].
+Please note that this question will only appear if you are applying to a participating program.

 Your response can address any of the following questions: